 What’s the latest information and insight?

-Tests can identify whether someone currently has or previously had the disease, helping to pinpoint isolated cases and outbreaks – but the testing landscape is fast-moving and complex to navigate.
-The NHS is the predominant route to access free tests for those with symptoms, which use PCR technology.
+Tests can identify whether someone currently has or previously had the disease, helping to pinpoint isolated cases and outbreaks – but the testing landscape can be complex to navigate.

-The CBI is continuing to work with the government to build understanding and support around the processes and practicalities of workplace testing, including liability for employers, and improving clarity and consistency of policy across the devolved nations.
+The CBI continues to work with the government to build understanding and support around the processes and practicalities of workplace testing.

 Government-funded workplace testing